ESPN Troubles Cloud Disney Earnings; Apple Surpasses $800 Billion Mark

 Theme park profits, which climbed 20 percent, and movie incomes, which soared 21 percent, helped the company beat analysts' estimates for the January through March quarter.

-Adding to the company's success was the live-action fairy tale adaptation of Beauty and the Beast.
-The remake of the 1991 movie has earned enough to become the highest-grossing PG-rated movie of all time in the U.S.
+Adding to the company's success was the live-action adaptation of Beauty and the Beast.
+The remake of the 1991 animated movie has become the highest-grossing PG-rated movie of all time in the U.S.

 A new theme park in China also helped Disney's bottom line.
-Attendance so far at the Shanghai park will cross 10 million visitors in the coming days, faster than Disney projected, CEO Bob Iger told analysts in a post-earnings call.
+Attendance at the Shanghai park is expected to cross 10 million visitors in the coming days, faster than Disney projected, CEO Bob Iger told analysts in a post-earnings call.

 And while those results sound pretty cheery, analysts wanted to know more about the state of ESPN.
 The company's longtime profit engine is slowing down.